antmorr/awesome-low-code-1/README.md

 - [Quick Base](https://www.quickbase.com/): Unleash the creativity of your teams to quickly improve any process.
 See why thousands of the world’s best businesses trust Quick base to connect their data, processes and people.
 - [Creatio](https://www.creatio.com/): Award winning BPM CRM system for marketing, sales and service to manage business processes across the entire customer journey on a single low code platform.
 - [K2](https://www.k2.com/): K2's process automation platform helps your company grow and take automation to a new level.
 Tackle any business problem—large or small—and create an app to solve it, without writing lines of code.
+- [Linx](https://linx.software): A general-purpose platform for backends solutions.
+Design and debug solutions in a familiar procedural style using a drag 100s of ready made functions.
+Solutions are deployed with one click to servers running in the cloud or on-premise.
 - [TrackVia](https://trackvia.com/): Transform your business by creating the exact app you need to track and automate your work.
 Start to enhance your tracking and workflows with TrackVia.
 - [Kingtone](https://www.kintone.com/): Kintone is an all-in-one workplace platform that allows highly collaborative teams to build, share, and automate custom workflows and processes for data-driven results
 - [ProntoForms](https://www.prontoforms.com/): ProntoForms offers the leading field-focused low-code development platform for mobile forms for businesses.
 Start a free trial of our best-in-field mobile forms solution today!